Yi Jing (I Ching WG) - The Book of Changes

 History of the I Ching

-To the ancient text were added ten commentaries attributed to Confucius that are called the ‘ten wings’; but these were probably written long after Confucius during the Han dynasty.
+To the ancient text were added ten commentaries attributed to Confucius that are called the ‘ten wings’; but these were probably written some time after Confucius during the Han dynasty.
 Yì can be translated as ‘easy’ as well as ‘changes’ possibly because this method of divination was quicker and easier than analyzing the previous method of studying the pattern of cracks on oracle bones.
 A large boost to its widespread study was its inclusion in the list of five Confucian classics in 136BCE.
 It is the Yi Jing commentaries that have as great a value as the hexagrams themselves, they reveal much about Chinese thought, history and philosophy.
 Daoists hold the book in great esteem just as much as followers of Confucius.
-The commentaries lifted the system from one purely from fortune telling to one of great philosophical and spiritual value.
+The commentaries lifted the system from one purely for fortune telling to one of great philosophical and spiritual value.
 From around 600BCE the usage spread from purely divination to use in literature to make rhetorical points.
 In the Han dynasty two schools of study emerged: the School of Images and Numbers with concentration on numerical properties, the five elements and magic squares and the School of Mind with concentration on meditation.
 It was as late as the Tang dynasty that the five element theory embraced the Yi Jing.
 All this has made it a far richer system than other mere ‘fortune telling’ systems such as Tarot cards .

-The original method used in ancient times to cast a hexagram involved a bundle of 50 yarrow sticks shī cǎo.
+The original method used in ancient times to cast a hexagram involved splitting a bundle of 50 yarrow sticks shī cǎo.
 The sticks are separated into two piles six times to give the lines - see divination method section for a detailed guide.
 In the Tang dynasty a faster method using three coins was introduced.
 The probabilities are not the same in the two methods.
-Both systems generate four possible outcomes rather than two, as well as yin and yang it also produces ‘changing’ versions of yin and yang.
+Both systems generate four possible outcomes rather than two, as well as yin and yang it also produces ‘changing’ yin and ‘changing’ yang.
 Two readings are produced, one for the present and one for the ‘change’ representing either the past or future.
 The two readings together give 64x6 (384) possible readings making it a very large and comprehensive system.

 Eight Trigrams